lelandbatey/veiled/documentation.md

 ###procControl Class###

-procControl is the heart of RemoteControl. procControl is for the most part just a wrapper around the pexpect package, allowing for simple input into the controlled program, as well as keeping track of the output in a convenient and reliable way.
+procControl is the heart of Veiled. procControl is for the most part just a wrapper around the pexpect package, allowing for simple input into the controlled program, as well as keeping track of the output in a convenient and reliable way.

 ##### Initialization #####

 When a new procControl class is created, it is passed a script name.
 We expect one of two things to happen with that script name: